NeuroTech-Leuven/BrainBrowsR/docs/README.md

 # Documentation

 This is the developer documentation for the BrainBrowsR project by NeuroTech Leuven.
-The project consists of two main parts, a front-end and and a back-end.
+The project consists of two main parts, a back-end and and a front-end.
 These are then connected through [websockets](websockets.md).
-The global structure that connects everything can be found in [here](global_structure.md).
+The global structure that connects everything can be found [here](global_structure.md).

 ## Back-end

-The back-end of BrainBrowR consists of two parts, a websockets server and the data-processing pipeline.
+The back-end of BrainBrowR consists of two parts, the websockets server and the data-processing pipeline.
 To learn more about websockets, go to the documentation in [this document](websockets.md).
-To learn more about the data-processing pipeline, you can read it [here](data_processing.md).
+To learn more about the data-processing pipeline, go to the documentation [here](data_processing.md).

 ## Front-end